1 Carry out a test at home

 Collect kits to test at home

-You can collect test kits to carry out the test at your home yourself when you don’t have symptoms.
+You can collect test kits to carry out the test at home if you don’t have symptoms.

-Collection points are available at community sites and rapid test sites across West Sussex, and you don’t need to book.
+Collection points are available at community sites, pharmacies and rapid test sites across West Sussex, and you don’t need to book.

-Use the site finders to locate a collection point close to you.
+Use the site finder map to locate a collection point close to you.
 They are updated regularly as new sites come on board.

 2 Book an assisted test